Nicole Lantagne Welch is coming off of her fifth season as UC Santa Barbara's head coach.

-Lantagne Welch was hired in February 2013 to take over the reins of the Gauchos' women's volleyball program as Head Coach after the retirement of the legendary Kathy Gregory.
+Lantagne Welch was hired in February 2013 to take over the reins of the Gauchos' women's volleyball program following the retirement of the legendary Kathy Gregory.

 A native of Encinitas, Calif., Lantagne Welch had spent the previous 12 years at the University of Miami, their only head coach since restarting the women's volleyball program in 2001.
 During her time with the Hurricanes, Lantagne Welch compiled a record of 243-120 for a winning percentage of .669.

 Lantagne Welch had a 2012 campaign that saw her squad go 25-6 with a program record 17 wins in ACC play, culminating in a trip to the NCAA Tournament.
 After the season, Lantagne Welch was named the ACC Coach of the Year and AVCA East Region Coach of the Year.
 It was the third time she was honored as a Coach of the Year by the AVCA (2008, 2002) and second time she received the ACC honor (2008).
 The 2012 NCAA tourney trip was the fourth consecutive and fifth overall for the Hurricanes during Lantagne Welch's tenure.
 Her five All-Region honorees were tied for the most from a single school nationwide.

 Miami's deepest run in the NCAA tournament came in 2002, when Lantagne Welch reached the Sweet Sixteen in just her second season at the helm.